CIME 2025: What the first intraocular lens can teach modern optometrists

 Why CIME takes a different approach

 Unlike traditional, lecture-heavy meetings, the CIME format emphasizes discussion, debate, and practical takeaways.
 Rather than providing long lists of diagnoses, the sessions challenge practitioners to think critically about the “gray zones” of modern practice.
-Every 10–15 minutes, attendees are likely to hear a pearl that can be directly applied to patient care.
+Every 10 to 15 minutes, attendees will likely hear a pearl that can be directly applied to patient care.

 “This meeting is not about rehearsing what we already know,” said Maloney.
 “It’s about exploring what we don’t know—and doing it with colleagues in a fast-paced, collegial setting.”